 What is the biggest out-of-court restructuring case so far, and who was involved?

 Fuel and sugar group Raízen filed Brazil's largest-ever out-of-court restructuring, covering roughly $12.5 billion in debt.
-The deal involved bondholders, banks, asset managers and farm-receivables certificate holders, and also included a large equity injection from an existing shareholder.
+The deal involved bondholders, banks, asset managers and farm-receivables certificate holders, and it also included a large equity injection from an existing shareholder.

 Read More from The Rio Times